HKPolyU-UAV/airo_control_interface/README.md

 ## Installation

-It is recommanded to run the code in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practice).
-By doing so, you can skip this section.
+It is recommanded to run the code in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practiceJ)).
+By doing so, you can skip the installation section.

-Install Acados at your home directory.
-If you want to install Acados at other directory, change the acados_include and acados_lib directory written in CMakeLists.txt of airo_control package, and also change /home/acados to your customized directory in the following codes.
+First, install Acados at your home directory.
+If you want to install Acados at other directory, change the acados_include and acados_lib directory written in CMakeLists.txt of airo_control package, and also change ```~/acados``` in the following codes to your customized directory in the following codes.
 ```
 cd ~
 git clone https://github.com/acados/acados.git
 cd acados
 git checkout 568e46c
 git submodule update --recursive --init
-mkdir -p build
+mkdir build
 cd build
 cmake -DACADOS_WITH_QPOASES=ON -DACADOS_WITH_OSQP=OFF/ON -DACADOS_INSTALL_DIR=~/acados ..
 sudo make install -j4
 ```

-Create a catkin workspace and clone this repository to src folder (ex. /home/airo_control_interface_ws/src)
+Create a catkin workspace and clone this repository to src folder (ex. ~/catkin_ws/src)
 ```
-mkdir -p ~/airo_control_interface_ws/src
+mkdir -p ~/catkin_ws/src
-cd ~/airo_control_interface_ws/
+cd ~/catkin_ws
 catkin_make
 cd src
 git clone https://github.com/HKPolyU-UAV/airo_control_interface.git
 ```

-Run acados scripts to generate MPC solver and build the package.
+Build the package.
 ```
 cd ~/airo_control_interface_ws
 catkin_make